theothertomelliott/spanner/README.md

-# chat-framework
+# Spanner for Slack

-A Go framework for building interactive Slack applications.
+Spanner is a Go framework for building interactive Slack applications.

 The framework adopts a model inspired by [Streamlit](https://streamlit.io/) with a single event handling loop to construct your UI and to respond to user input - so you can iterate faster and focus on your business logic!